Why is this important?

 If you've already claimed your State Pension, you can cancel the claim so that you can get extra pension later on, but you can only do this once.

-The extra pension can be paid to you either as an increase in your weekly rate of State Pension, or you can get it as a lump sum on top of your normal weekly pension.
+The extra pension can be paid to you either as an increase in your weekly rate of State Pension, or you can get it as a one-off lump sum.

-You can get more information about deferring your State Pension on the GOV.UK website at: www.gov.uk.
+In England, Wales and Scotland, you can get more information about deferring your State Pension on the GOV.UK website at www.gov.uk.

-You can get more information about deferring your State Pension on the nidirect website at: www.nidirect.gov.uk.
+In Northern Ireland, you can get more information about deferring your State Pension on the nidirect website at www.nidirect.gov.uk.

 You can choose to keep on working, whether paid or on a voluntary basis, while claiming your State Pension.
-Any money you earn may affect your entitlement to other benefits such as Pension Credit, Housing Benefit and Council Tax Reduction (help with your rates in Northern Ireland).
+Any money you earn will not affect your State Pension, but it may affect your entitlement to other benefits such as Pension Credit, Housing Benefit and Council Tax Reduction (help with your rates in Northern Ireland).

-For more information about other state benefits, see Benefits for people over sixty.
+For more information about other state benefits, see Benefits for older people.

-For more information about State Pension and other benefits you may be able to get when you retire, see Benefits for people over sixty.
+For more information about State Pension and other benefits you may be able to get when you retire, see Benefits for older people.
 For more about other types of pensions and starting a pension, see Pensions.